Parsing JSON from the command line

 when you purchase Rotato.

-That's what I built.
-I activate Alfred, type a few characters, hit enter, and I get a full sentence pasted into any text field, anywhere, not relying on integrations in my CRM system.
-And, since Alfred lets you back up your settings to Dropbox, it follows me everywhere.
-Just one problem: to be truly portable, it can't be an app or a script elsewhere on my computer.
-It had to be a script.
-And that script should return just the coupon, so Alfred can wrap its sentence around it and paste it.
+That's what we're building here.
+Activate Alfred, type a few characters, hit enter, and get a full sentence pasted into any text field.
+And, since Alfred lets you back up your settings to Dropbox, it follows you everywhere.
+Just one problem.
+To be truly portable, it can't be a separate app or a script elsewhere on my computer.
+It has to be a script that can be added to Alfred directly.

 Getting to work

-We'll start with the hardest part, generating the coupon with a
+We'll start with the hardest, and most important, part - generating the coupon.

 Calling the API

-From Paddle's reference, we can see that we can grab a coupon with curl
+I'm using Paddle as my payments partner.
+From Paddle's reference, we can see that we can grab a coupon with curl like so:

 curl -s -X POST \